 The Varese wash-house, built in the '20s, in the fascist era, is little more than a big room covered by a sloping roof supported by ten brick pillars that were once exposed and today are part of the perimeter walls.
-The big central tub was used by the women of the neighborhood to do their laundry.
+The big central tub was used by the women of the neighbourhood to do their laundry.

-The Wash House recovers in a certain sense its original function: the dirty laundry was washed to use them again, with the new Thrift Shop to be hosted in the building, people can now bring garments and objects that are no longer useful to start a new life for them.
+The Wash House recovers in a certain sense its original function: the dirty laundry was washed to use again, with the new Thrift Shop to be hosted in the building, people can now bring garments and objects that are no longer useful to start a new life for them.

 A place to wash away the uselessness and ignite new opportunities, where one’s leftover is someone else’s interest.